Math Calculators

 Scaling ratios

-Ratios can be scaled up or down.
-To scale a ratio up, multiply both numbers of the ratio by a given number.
-For example, to enlarge the 1 : 3 ratio 4 times, multiply both 1 and 3 by 4:
+Ratios can easily be scaled up or down.
+To scale a ratio up, multiply both numbers by the same multiplier.
+For example, to enlarge a 1 : 3 ratio by 4 times, multiply both 1 and 3 by 4:

 1 : 3 = (1 × 4) : (3 × 4) = 4 : 12

-Note that the final ratio is equivalent to the initial ratio since the final fraction 4/12 can be simplified to the initial fraction 1/3.
-To scale a ratio down, divide both numbers of the ratio by a given number.
-For example, to shrink the 25 : 70 ratio 5 times, divide both 25 and 70 by 5:
+Note that this final ratio is equivalent to the original because the fraction 4/12 simplifies perfectly back to 1/3.
+Conversely, to scale a ratio down, divide both numbers by the same divisor.
+For example, to shrink a 25 : 70 ratio by a factor of 5, divide both 25 and 70 by 5:

 25 : 70 = (25/5) : (70/5) = 5 : 14

-Also, the final ratio is equivalent to the initial ratio since the initial fraction 25/70 can be simplified to the final fraction 5/14.
+Again, the final ratio is perfectly equivalent to the initial one, as the fraction 25/70 simplifies down to 5/14.

 Example 1

-Scaling ratios is very often used while cooking when you need to scale a recipe to accommodate a different number of people.
-For example, a pancake recipe feeding one person requires half a cup of flour and one cup of milk.
-You need to make pancakes for a family of 8.
-How would you scale the amount of ingredients?
+Scaling ratios is a practical skill often used in cooking, especially when adjusting a recipe to serve a different number of guests.
+Imagine a pancake recipe that feeds one person requires half a cup of flour and one cup of milk.
+If you need to make pancakes for a family of 8, how would you scale the ingredients?

 Solution